RobRendell/gTove/README.md

 * Pieces roster improvements:
     * Render un-edited numerator of fraction columns in a different colour, and with a tooltip.
+    * Add a control to drag up or down to adjust number fields without typing.

 ## Plans/TODO

 * Pieces roster improvements:
-    * Drag-changer for number fields
+    * Should clean up roster data in minis for deleted columns
     * Toggle button for player-editable?
     * Column type: "status" (icons which can be toggled on/off)
     * Option to show hidden fraction columns as a descending number?
 "Down 5"?